ryanelkhoury/interview-ai-exercise/improvements.md

 ### Robustness & Reliability

 **Circuit Breakers:** Fail fast when external services are down instead of accumulating timeouts.
 Prevents cascading failures.

+**Retry Mechanisms:** Retry logic with exponential backoff for all OpenAI API calls using the `tenacity` library.
+This prevents transient network failures from breaking the system.

 **Fallback LLM Providers:** Automatically switch to backup providers (OpenAI → Anthropic → local model) when primary fails.
 Increases uptime.